 Reports provide important data about rainfall amounts, climate trends

-The state climatology office in the Minnesota Department of Natural Resources needs volunteer rainfall monitors for the Community Collaborative Rain, Hail and Snow Network (CoCoRaHS).
-The network includes more than 20,000 volunteers nationwide who measure precipitation in their backyards using a standard 4-inch diameter rain gauge.
+The State Climatology Office is looking for volunteer rainfall monitors for the Community Collaborative Rain, Hail and Snow Network (CoCoRaHS).
+The network includes more than 20,000 volunteers nationwide who measure precipitation in their backyards using a standard 4 inch diameter rain gauge and submit reports online.

-Volunteers are particularly needed outside of the immediate Twin Cities metro area.
-To participate, rainfall monitors must purchase or provide a standard 4-inch diameter rain gauge (available at discount through CoCoRaHS) and have internet access to submit reports.
-CoCoRaHS provides online training on how to observe weather trends and how to submit precipitation and weather event reports.
+Volunteers are particularly needed outside the immediate Twin Cities metro area.
+Volunteers receive training on how to observe weather trends and submit their precipitation and weather event reports.
+All training material is available online.
+They must purchase or provide a standard 4 inch diameter rain gauge (available at discount through CoCoRaHS) and have internet access to submit reports.

 For the past two years, Minnesota has won the “CoCoRaHS Cup” for recruiting the most new volunteers of any state.

 “We’re hoping Minnesotans will again come through in 2022, to keep the Cup in Minnesota and, more importantly of course, to improve our state’s precipitation recording,” Boulay said.